zhaoyul/aposd-vs-clean-code/README.md

 Consider `int abs(int i) {return i<0 ? -1 : i}`  This function does very little and has a trivial interface.
 And yet I can shrink that interface to zero by inlining every call to `abs`.
 Thus `abs` is deep relative to inlining.

+**JOHN:**

+Perhaps you're not using the same definition of "shallow" that I use.
+For the `abs` method, the interface equals the implementation (every detail of the implementation must be known to someone invoking the method; nothing is hidden).
+This, by definition, is as shallow as a method can possibly get.
+And I don't know what you mean by "deep relative to inlining"; inlining has nothing to do with shallowness.

+>>> Let's discuss via Zoom to see if we can clear this up.

+**UB:**

 Now consider a large and deep method that contains three sections.
 If I extract those three sections into separate methods the original still has a powerful functionality and a narrow interface.
 It is still deep.
 It's aspect ratio is unchanged even though it's line count has decreased dramatically.

 **JOHN:**